Rodaviva29/StripeCord/README.md

 - **Significant rework of `permsCheck.js`**: Enhanced logic and added extensive logging.
 The system now logs when a user receives new roles during sync.

 ---

-### 🧪 Beta Notes
-- Added numerous test scenarios to ensure system stability.
-- This is a **tested Beta Version**, not a full release.
-Breaking errors may occur.

-If anyone would like to help the project, I would be grateful if you could make pull requests on what I still have pending, to enrich this project.

 ## Features